The Scotiabank Passport Visa Infinite Business Card is Scotiabank’s premium travel credit card for small business owners.

 Flight delay insurance for delays of more than four hours, up to $500 per person

-Plus, on the purchase protection side, you’ll get extended warranty of up to one more year, a 90-day protection period against damage, loss, or theft for most new items, as well as mobile device insurance of up to $1,000 for two years.
+Plus, on the purchase protection side, you’ll get extended warranty of up to one more year, and a 90-day protection period against damage, loss, or theft for most new items.